 Area of Consideration Management Strategy 1.
 Water supply uncertainty Staff will evaluate benefits of participating in long-term transfers and additional storage opportunities and negotiate terms and conditions for consideration and approval by the Board.
 2. Financing costs Develop appropriate terms and conditions for participation in the Finance JPA.
 3. Cost control Secure significant District role in Design and Construction Authority governance.
-4. Validation action Develop and implement the WaterFix Financial Arrangements 5.
-Permitting delays and/or regulatory constraints Ensure off-ramps are available in key agreements, enter into Capacity Interest Option Agreement with MWD, and provide updates and receive direction from Board as needed.
-6. Federal support for CVP reliability Negotiate with Reclamation to secure necessary operating agreements and contracts.
-7. Other Participants' decisions Support efforts of others to implement long-term transfers and broaden water management tools; negotiate terms for District participation in long-term transfers and additional storage programs.
+4. Validation action Develop and implement the WaterFix Financial Arrangements regulatory constraints Ensure off-ramps are available in key agreements, enter into Capacity Interest Option Agreement with MWD, and provide updates and receive direction from Board as needed.
+Negotiate with Reclamation to secure necessary operating agreements and contracts.
+Support efforts of others to implement long-term transfers and broaden water management tools; negotiate terms for District participation in long-term transfers and additional storage programs.